jlh040/scripts/README.md

 ## This repository contains various useful Bash scripts

-### To run a script, type the following code in a bash shell:
+### To run a script, type the following code in a terminal that includes a bash shell:
 ```
 chmod +x name-of-script.sh
 ```